ShriramShagri/Bencode/README.md

 python decoder.py <file path>
 ```

-Former promts to enter the complete file path or the latter just takes it in a an arguement.
+Former promts to enter the complete file path or the latter just takes it in as an arguement.

 * As output it prints on terminal as well as saves the json file with the contents in the same folder the torrent file is present